leungjch/paper-trader-fullstack/dev-diary.md

 I ran into a problem with user state and navigation.
 I need to pass the user ID across different pages so that I can query and modify the database with different kinds of info.
 I think that I will need to implement React's Context API to fix this.

 To use Context API, I added `userContext.js`.
 Then, in my `App.js`, I wrap my app around with a `userContext.Provider` component to expose the user state to the entire app.

+Looks like the Context API works.
+Now I need to implement the Buy and Sell APIs and integrate the RapidAPI to access real life stock data.